-My “go to” resource for researching free people of color, Paul Heinegg’s superb Free African Americans of North Carolina, Virginia and South Carolina: From the Colonial Period to About 1820 is quiet on the Pleasants family.
-They are a family he either hasn’t researched, or hasn’t published information about.
+My “go to” resource for researching free people of color, Paul Heinegg’s superb Free African Americans of North Carolina, Virginia, and South Carolina: From the Colonial Period to About 1820 is quiet on the Pleasants family.
+They are a family he either hasn’t researched or he hasn’t published information about.

-He toiled on his land, and reaped the benefits of his own labor – rewards which wouldn’t automatically go to anyone else.
+He toiled on his land, and reaped the benefits of his own labor – rewards that wouldn’t automatically go to anyone else.
 He could put his hands into the rich earth and know that it was his, and would be the land of his descendants.
 He could have been as poor as a church mouse financially, but he was rich in ways I won’t be able to fully, really grasp.
-He was free – something that he couldn’t have ever envisioned or for seen for himself throughout his life, until a Will probated in 1772 said he was.
+He was free – something that he couldn’t have ever envisioned or foreseen for himself in his younger years until a Will probated in 1772 said he was.

 In this regard, he must have felt as rich as the ancient king, Croesus.